Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the vacancy rate for rentals in San Miguel de Allende as of 2026?

-As of early 2026, the estimated vacancy rate for long-term rentals in San Miguel de Allende is around 5%, indicating a tight but not extremely constrained market.
+As of 2026, the estimated vacancy rate for well-priced long-term rentals in San Miguel de Allende is about 4% to 6%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in San Miguel de Allende.